Fernandine Walls of Porto: History

-Construction of a series of walls began in 1336 in the reign of King D. Afonso IV on the foundations of a small "circus" that encircled the area of smaller dimensions, reflecting the great development of the burg.
+Construction of a series of walls began in 1336 in the reign of D. Afonso IV and were completed during the reign of D. Fernando in 1376.
+The first walls were built on the foundations of a small "circus" that encircled an area of smaller dimensions, reflecting the great development of the town.
 The basis of these new walls were marked by an inscription dating 1348 over the gate of Postigo do Carvão.
-This Romanesque wall, was constructed in the 12th century, corresponding to the administrative and urbanistic consolidation of Porto, after a long period of dispersed population.
+This Romanesque wall was constructed in the 12th century, demarcating the administrative and urbanistic extent of Porto, after a long period of dispersed population.
 Of this structure, there are important remains that were not destroyed in the intervening years.
 Encircling the Sé's wall (the centre of the medieval town) is an irregular oval, cut by four principal gates, among them the Gate of Vandoma (that was demolished by the municipal council in 1885).
-The difference between the Romanesque walls and the ones constructed in the 14th century developed in the course of 200 years, as the population grew to about 10000 inhabitants.
+The enlargement over the next 200 years beyond the Romanesque walls to the ones constructed in the 14th century was due to the town's population growth to about 10000 inhabitants.
 The city developed in all directions, but primarily towards the west and north, linked by the elevated bridges of Vitória and Batalha; its growth is easily recognizable in the urban relief.
 The main line is located in the east, easily visible from the bridge Ponte D. Luís, and comprises a section of walls with road, protected by two rectangular towers.